l-johnston/microohm/README.md

 ```

 ## Developer workflow
 The `QuantityDType` has to be implemented using the Numpy C-API and compiled as a C-extension module.
-The following flow works on Ubuntu 22.04.
+The following flow works on Ubuntu 22.04; other platforms may work, but haven't been tested.

 ```bash
 $ git clone git@github.com:l-johnston/microohm.git